This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 You should immediately:

-- Make a complaint to FOS.
-You must lodge a complaint with FOS within 2 years of the final decision on your claim by the Insurer.
+- Make a complaint to AFCA.
+You must lodge a complaint with AFCA within 2 years of the final decision on your claim by the insurer.
 If there is no final decision then within 6 years of the circumstances occurring when you could make a claim.

 - If you have any queries you should get legal advice.